Russwater RPG Ruleset

 Encounter Reactions

-When the PCs encounter an creature whose reaction to the party is not obvious, the GM may roll 2d6 and consult the following table.
+When the PCs encounter a creature whose reaction to the party is not obvious, the GM may roll 2d6 and consult the following table.

 2